+Former Students

-Former Students: Students who wish to return to Ozarka College after an absence of one academic semester (fall or spring semester) must:
+Students who wish to return to Ozarka College after an absence of one academic semester (fall or spring semester) must do one of the following:

 - Re-apply by completing a new Application for Admissions form. - Have a complete admissions file including official transcripts reflecting any additional credit earned from colleges attended during their absence from Ozarka College. - Meet terms and conditions (graduation, attendance, deadlines, etc.) of the catalog under which they have re-enrolled.